chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, if the master asks the disciple to recite the one-hundred-syllable mantra one million times, the disciple has to think about whether it can be accomplished or not, and if not, he must explain the reason to the master, for example, he does not have that much time, etc., even if he admits that he is lazy, Saying "I'm lazy" works too.

-If the disciple ignores it, he is also guilty.
+If the disciple simply ignores it, he is also guilty.

-If you don't listen to your guru, you won't get accomplished.
+If you don't listen to your guru, you won't get any benefit from your practice.
 Master Tilopa said:

 If you don't listen to your teacher,

 you won't achieve success.

 This sentence is very easy to understand.
 If you don’t listen to the teacher’s words and follow the teachings, you will naturally not achieve anything!